alexec/www.alexecollins.com/source/selenium-in-practice/ci.md

 able to login for some other reason.
 In the second you'll rapidly end up with far more users than you need for your tests, slowing your test system up.

 One important consideration is the design of your build, is that you should not rely on your tests to set themselves up.

-Conclusion
+TODO

+Summary
 ----------

 TODO